 - Japanese herding cattle.
 Lt Gen Mutaguchi sought to emulate Gengis Khan, who he quoted, by driving cattle on the hoof as part of his supply plan.
 He even had cattle training to which he would take visitors, in an effort to convince them it would work.
 It did not and most cattle died well short of where they could have been usefully consumed.
 The troops were dismayed at the plan.
 The Jungle paths were small, there were unruly mules who often broke free and this combined with reluctant cattle led to inevitable chaos.

 - We have found and visited the battlefield at Witok which is now in Myanmar.
 This was the first major battle the Infantry Group of 33 Japanese Division had with 2Bn Border Regiment.
-Our intention is to go back with appropriate permissions and film.

 - We have opened some very useful lines of discussion with 10th Gurkha.
 4/10 Gurkha feature heavily in our bit of the story.